cgriffith-4243/art-gallery-capstone/README.md

 ### Artist
 Curators are only able to manage artworks in the gallery.
 They have access to the following permissions:
 `post:artwork` `patch:artwork` `delete:artwork`

+# Authentication

+User authentication is required to use the API endpoints.
+Below are examples of curl commands that can be used to test these endpoints.
+The Postman collection [udacity-capstone-gallery-live.postman_collection.json](udacity-capstone-gallery-live.postman_collection.json) may also be used to test the endpoints on the heroku deployment at https://cgriffith-udacity-capstone.herokuapp.com.

+The required JWT Tokens may be found inside setup.sh

 ## Read - Public access